Nonplanar On-shell Diagrams and Leading Singularities of Scattering Amplitudes: Scattering amplitudes: BCFW decomposition

 For an unglued diagram arisen from a nonplanar leading singularity, the cut line should not be involved in BCFW bridge decompositions as the pair of marked lines are to be glued back eventually.
 Thus we should restrict the set of allowed BCFW bridge decompositions to those preserving the two marked legs.
 By following this restriction, the group our target unglued diagram originally belongs to will not alter during bridge decompositions.

 Due to the existence of nonadjacent bridges, an unglued diagram cannot be fully decomposed and will pause at a certain diagram.
-We prove in Appendix~\ref{app:three-type} that after removing all BW- and WB- bridges the three groups of unglued diagrams will fall into \textit{External line pair}, \textit{Black-White Chain} and \textit{Box Chain} respectively.
+It is easy to see that after removing all BW- and WB- bridges the three groups of unglued diagrams will fall into \textit{External line pair}, \textit{Black-White Chain} and \textit{Box Chain} respectively.
 The three categories are named after their general patterns as shown in Fig.~\ref{fig:clean}.
 We refer to any diagram belonging to the above three categories as the \textit{``skeleton diagram''}, naming after its skinny looks.
 As long as we can fully decompose all three skeleton diagrams, it is then direct to obtain the complete decomposition chain of any unglued diagram.

 \paragraph{From skeleton diagram to identity}

 \begin{itemize} \item {\bf External Line Pair:} Most external lines are paired.
 The external lines next to the internal cut line may also attach to the black/white vertices or be paired with the internal cut line as shown in Fig~\ref{fig:clean:clean1}.
 For this type of on-shell diagrams, gluing back the internal lines and removing all pairs will lead to the identity.